xurei/shadertastic-doc/docs/effect-development/effect-structure.md

 By default, all shaders receive a pre-defined list of parameters.
 This differs between [transitions](effect-transition.md) and [filters](effect-filter.md).

-See [Writing your first effect](first-effect.md) for examples of shader code.
+See [Getting Started](getting-started.md) for examples of shader code.